Launched in 2013 as something of a joke, Dogecoin (DOGE) was an instant success and gained widespread popularity in the crypto community.

 - Storing multiple coins and tokens, accessible on wide range of devices, simple user interface

 A multi-coin wallet that can be accessed on multiple devices, Jaxx is another popular option for anyone looking to store Dogecoin.
-Launched in 2014 and later rebranded as Jaxx Liberty, this wallet supports Dogecoin, Bitcoin
+Launched in 2014, Jaxx supports Dogecoin, bitcoin

 and dozens of other coins and tokens, so it’s well worth considering if you’re looking to store a diverse range of cryptocurrencies.